-- 460 We applied two different correction algorithms to compensate for the various Aethalometer absorption measurement artifacts.
-The compensated data was compared to an offline multi-wavelength reference absorption measurement technique.
-This comparison allowed studying the effects of the correction schemes on the absorption at lower wavelengths and showed how this affects the AAE retrieval.
-We found that the Schmid algorithm is a good approach to reproduce the reference MAAP absorption - 465 coefficients from Aethalometer data but overestimates the AAE compared to that obtained by the multiple wavelength measurement (MWAA).
-On the other hand, the Collaud Coen algorithm as well as the "raw" Aethalometer attenuation spectral dependence reproduced quite well the AAE values obtained from MWAA measurements.
-The data analysis indicates that the "live" scattering correction implemented in the Collaud Coen algorithm is appropriate to achieve more realistic absorption - 470 coefficients at lower wavelengths.
-However, the Collaud Coen algorithm underestimated absorption at 637 nm when compared to MAAP.
-This offset was reduced by slightly modifying the algorithm in the calculation of the multiple scattering correction factor.
-The adapted algorithm was found more appropriate to achieve the best correlations with the MAAP absorption coefficients.
+We applied two different correction algorithms to compensate for the various Aethalometer absorption measurement artifacts.
+The compensated data were compared to an offline multi-wavelength reference absorption measurement technique.
+This comparison allowed studying the effects of the correction schemes on the absorption at lower wavelengths and showed how this affects the $\mathring{a}{ABS}$ retrieval.
+We found that both analyzed algorithms efficiently reproduce the reference MAAP absorption coefficients from Aethalometer data.
+However, the Schmid algorithm overestimates the $\mathring{a}{ABS}$ compared to that obtained by the multiple wavelength measurement (MWAA).
+On the other hand, the Collaud Coen algorithm as well as the "raw" Aethalometer attenuation spectral dependence reproduced the $\mathring{a}{ABS}$ values obtained from MWAA measurements quite well.
 The under- or overestimation of short-wavelength absorption coefficients by compensation algorithms is a factor that has to be considered when using corrected Aethalometer data to apportion the black and brown carbon contributions to total absorption.
+When comparing the absorption coefficients obtained from the different correction algorithms to the reference measurement at 370 nm, we found that the Collaud Coen algorithm is more appropriate to achieve the best comparison at this wavelength, especially for data with $\sigma{ap} > 5 \,\mathrm{Mm}^{-1}$ .
+The Schmid algorithm resulted in high enhancements of the absorption coefficients at 370 nm over the sampling period.